Skip to main content

 16. Search for the previously created Counter Route.

-17. The new counter route is in state Unlocked.
-So to proceed with adding values, you need to Lock it by means of the designated button.
+17. The new counter route is in the state of Unlocked.
+So to proceed with adding values, you need to Lock it using the designated button.

 18. Click on the Device List card to open the Table input.